Philosophising your research

 • Portrait of Hub Zwart

-Prof. dr. Hub Zwart (1960) studied philosophy and psychology at Radboud University Nijmegen and defended his thesis in 1993 (cum laude).
+Hub Zwart (1960) studied philosophy and psychology at Radboud University Nijmegen and defended his thesis in 1993.
 In 2000 he became full Professor of Philosophy at the Faculty of Science RU Nijmegen.
 In 2018 he was appointed as Dean of Erasmus School of Philosophy (Erasmus University Rotterdam).
-He is editor-in-chief of the Library for Ethics and Applied Philosophy (Springer).
-His research develops a philosophical (dialectical) assessment of contemporary technoscience.
-Special attention is devoted to the dialectical relationship between science and genres of the imagination (drama, poetry, cinema, novels, music) He published 20 books (7 in English), 150 international peer-reviewed articles as first or single author and presented more than 200 international academic lectures, most of them invited.
-He recently published his open-access monograph entitled Continental Philosophy of Technoscience (SpringerNature; 2022).

-• Maren Wehrle is associate professor in practical philosophy at Erasmus School of Philosophy.
-Maren Wehrle, obtained a Master degree in Philosophy, German Literature and Historical Anthropology at the University of Freiburg, Germany (2006).
-In 2011 she received a doctorate in Philosophy from the University of Freiburg with a dissertation entitled ‘Horizonte der Aufmerksamkeit.
-Entwurf einer dynamischen Konzeption der Aufmerksamkeit aus phänomenologischer und kognitionspsychologischer Sicht‘.
-From 2012 until 2017 she worked as Post-Doctoral Researcher and Lecturer at the Faculty of Philosophy (Center of Phenomenoloigcal and Continental Philosophy: Husserl Archives) of KU Leuven, Belgium.
-Her areas of specializations are Phenomenology, Philosophical and Historical Anthropology, Feminist Philosophy and Cognitive Psychology.
+Maren Wehrle is Associate Professor in Practical Philosophy at Erasmus School of Philosophy.
+Maren obtained a Master degree in Philosophy, German Literature and Historical Anthropology at the University of Freiburg, Germany (2006).
+In 2011 she defended her dissertation at the University of Freiburg entitled ‘Horizonte der Aufmerksamkeit.
+From 2012 until 2017 she worked as post-doctoral researcher and Lecturer at the Faculty of Philosophy (Center of Phenomenoloigcal and Continental Philosophy: Husserl Archives) of KU Leuven, Belgium.
+Her areas of specialisations are Phenomenology, Philosophical and Historical Anthropology, Feminist Philosophy and Cognitive Psychology.
+Recently she published an 'Introduction to the Method of Phenomenology' ('Phänomenologie.
+Eine Einführung'.
+In Methoden der Philosophie.
+Springer 2022).
+She co-leads the Flagship project ‘Integrative Neuromedicine', Convergence Health and Technology, EMC, EUR, and TU Delft.

 Contact